dinethsiriwardana/GITGAME/readme.md

 9. **Check it**

+   - Is it over?
+Download the Final WebSite 1.0 from Releases
-   - Upon completion, compare this image with the website's content.
+   - Compare this image with the website's content.

      <img width="1680" alt="image" src="https://github.com/dinethsiriwardana/GITGAME/assets/91774218/1d13e601-7e90-4529-8a95-121fbbdfc47e">